Saturday, 18 October 2014

 - The impact and ethics of all-inclusive travel packages, as targeted by the campaign by Tourism Concern, the UK's leading education and advocacy organization for ethical travel.
 I think this is actually not just a question of, “All-inclusive or not?”, but a continuum from all-inclusive to pre-booked but not entirely inclusive packages to independent pay-as-you-go travel.
 (The TBEX meetings are being held at the Moon Palace resort, which is perhaps most famous or infamous for having been the venue for the 2010 UN conference on climate change.
 It's the largest hotel in Latin America, the largest all-inclusive hotel in the world, and one of the most self-contained world-unto-itself venues even among the many all-inclusive resorts of the Cancún area.
 Discounted all-inclusive rates of US$200 per night were offered to TBEX attendees.
 I'm not staying there; I'm staying at one of the two Hostelling International hostels in downtown Cancún.)

 I’m glad this issue is on the TBEX agenda, and look forward to today's discussion.

 Tuesday, 9 September 2014

 ["Hazebrouck en Flandre."
 Jersey ("maillot") of the Hazebrouck-based CCFVL cycling club.]

-One of the unexpected high points of my summer bicycle trip from the Swiss Alps to the Scottish Highlands was a visit to the town of Hazebrouck, from which my family name is derived.
+One of the unexpected high points of my summer bicycle trip from the Swiss Alps to the Scottish Highlands was a visit to the town of Hazebrouck in French Flanders, from which my family name is [most likely] derived.